how1219/Bookkeeping_Application/README.md

 - As a user, I want to be able to add an income to my record.
 - As a user, I want to be able to delete a spending from my record.
 - As a user, I want to be able to delete an income from my record.
+- As a user, I want to be able to see my spending and income lists.
-- As a user, I want to be able to summarize my total spending and incomes.
+- As a user, I want to be able to calculate my total spending and income amount.
 - As a user, I want to be able to categorize my spending.
 - As a user, I want to be able to know the date.